 You should always check the identity of a bailiff before letting them inside your home.
 Before they take any of your things, or you make a payment, ask them to show you:

-You should always ask for proof of a bailiff's identity.
+Furthermore, you should always ask for proof of a bailiff's identity.
 You can also ask them for their authorisation even on repeat visits.
-Get them to put the proof through your letterbox or ask them to show it at your window.
+Get them to put the proof through your letterbox or show it at your window.

 Claiming to be a bailiff if you are not is committing fraud in the United Kingdom.
 In some cases, you can contact the court that sent them to check.